vincentleeuwen/python-cooking-with-objects/README.md

             return storage_item
 ```

-- Create a fetch method that takes a list of ingredients as a argument and checks them out of the storage using the check_storage method
+- Create a fetch method that takes a list of ingredients as an argument and checks them out of the storage using the check_storage method

 ```python
 def fetch(self, ingredients):